quiltdata/quilt/docs/advanced-features/good-practice.md

 parameters and outputs (Infrastructure Qualification).
   1. Operational Qualification report: all canary test results and status (historical and current)
-  2. Infrastructue Qualification report: all CloudFormation parameters and status
+  2. Infrastructure Qualification report: all CloudFormation parameters and status
 3. *Administrative User Interface:* An HTML page in the Quilt catalog that displays the current operational status of a Quilt instance and provides access to current and historical status reports.
-4. *Amazon SNS topic:* Users can subscribe to the topic and recieve canary error notifications (available as `CanaryNotificationsTopic` stack output).
+4. *Amazon SNS topic:* Users can subscribe to the topic and receive canary error notifications (available as `CanaryNotificationsTopic` stack output).